 YTC names Irvine, California-based INK as its digital marketing agency of record.

-Yokohama’s EPA SmartWay-verified ultra wide base commercial drive tire, the TY517™, debuts at the Mid-America Trucking Show, along with the RY407™, an ultra wide base trailer tire.
+Yokohama’s EPA SmartWay-verified ultra-wide base commercial drive tire, the TY517™, debuts at the Mid-America Trucking Show, along with the RY407™, an ultra wide-base trailer tire.

-To better serve dealers geographically, YTC adds a fourth sales zone as part of its Consumer Sales division restructuring, and names Kevin Rogers as account manager for the new Central Zone.
+To better serve dealers geographically, YTC adds a fourth sales zone as part of its Consumer Sales division restructuring, and names Kevin Rogers as an account manager for the new Central Zone.

-YTC announces its 2013 professional baseball sports marketing roster: Angels Baseball, New York Yankees and, for the first time, the Cincinnati Reds.
+YTC announces its 2013 professional baseball sports marketing roster: Angels Baseball, New York Yankees, and, for the first time, the Cincinnati Reds.
 Yokohama’s partnership with the Angels is in its fourth year and second with the Yankees.

-Norio Karashima, former president and CEO of YTC, is returning to the company’s Fullerton, California headquarters as executive advisor and chairman.
+Norio Karashima, former president and CEO of YTC, is returning to the company’s Fullerton, California headquarters as an executive advisor and chairman.